 Five horsey jobs to do in January

 Christmas has come and gone and with it the shortest day of the year.
-Equestrians, whilst looking forward to longer and (hopefully!) warmer days, know there are a few hard weeks ahead.
+Equestrians, whilst looking forward to longer and (hopefully!) warmer days, know there are a few hard weeks still to come.
 Yes, it's January.
 A good time to reassess and plan for the new year ahead.
 So with that in mind, here are five horsey things you should think about doing during January...

 Inevitably we set too many goals all at once.
 When we do this, we’re effectively setting ourselves up for failure.
 In my experience, the “magic number” is three but anything between one to three would be achievable.